Company Profile

 January 2009

-Rob Wilson, Neoteric Technical Director, continues development of the 100 mph Neoteric High-Speed Craft, with body design by David Atkins.
+Rob Wilson, Neoteric Technical Director, continues his development work on our new 100 mph Neoteric High-Speed Craft, with body design by David Atkins.

-Development of AutoCAD drawings, and systems and standards are continued by company engineer Chad Steimel.
+Development of AutoCAD drawings, systems and standards are continued by company engineer Chad Steimel.

 February 2009

-The Neoteric factory continued to established and improved assembly bays (cells) in continuation of the process of improving manufacturing efficiency.
+The Neoteric factory continued to establish and improved assembly bays (cells) in continuation of the process of improving manufacturing efficiency.

 As a result of its plagiarism of the Neoteric Hovercraft web site, Hi Tech International S.r.l. was found in violation of the US Digital Millennium Copyright Act, and the majority of its web site pages were banned from Google search engine results.
 Google placed the following notice on each search results page that formerly contained HTI links: In response to a complaint we received under the US Digital Millennium Copyright Act, we have removed [#] result(s) from this page.
 If you wish, you may read the DMCA complaint that caused the removal(s) at ChillingEffects.org.